Program: French (MA)

 External organization/person analyzed data (e.g., external organization administered and scored the nursing licensing exam)

-D. The division diffuses more information about study, work, and teaching assistant opportunities in France to students at all levels via the instructors
+C. As interest in teaching assistantships in France was expressed at all levels, the division chair now diffuses more information about study, work, and teaching assistant opportunities in France to graduate students directly.